Fall Free Admission Days at Chicago Museums and Zoos

 Save more money on your Chicago visit – avoid parking charges and take the train.

-(Don’t worry if your schedule doesn’t jive with the free days in the fall; we’ve noticed that free days are much more plentiful during winter – and that usually means January and February.)
+(Don’t worry if your schedule doesn’t jive with the free days in the fall; we’ve noticed that free days are usually more plentiful during winter – meaning January and February.
+For 2021… who knows?)

 Want to go to the Museum of Science and Industry for free?
 Illinois residents who show valid proof of residency can get free admission to this family favorite (a HUGE cost savings!).
 On Illinois Free Days, museum entry is free for all Illinois residents who show valid proof of residency.
 OmniMax films, Coal Mine and optional U-505 onboard tours, and certain temporary exhibits are not included in museum entry, and require separate admission.
 See Ticket Prices on Illinois Free Days and Parking.
 Free days savings: $62